Connect with others who understand.

 • Speak very little

-• Have unusual reactions to things that are happening around them
+• Have unusual reactions to what’s happening around them

 • Exaggerate their actions or mannerisms

-• Hold the same facial expression for a long period of time
+• Hold the same facial expression for a long time

 • Copy what others say or do